-16 Uvalde fourth graders waited an hour with injured teacher
+16 Uvalde fourth graders waited an hour with wounded teacher

 UVALDE, Texas (AP) — Elsa Avila slid to her phone, terrified as she held the bleeding side of her abdomen and tried to stay calm for her students.
 In a text to her family that she meant to send to fellow Uvalde teachers, she wrote: “I’m shot.”

 For the first time in 30 years, Avila will not be going back to school as classes resume Tuesday in the small, southeast Texas town.
 The start of school will look different for her, as for other survivors of the May 24 shooting at Robb Elementary School in which 21 people died, with an emphasis on healing, both physically and mentally.
 Some have opted for virtual education, others for private school.
-Many will return to Uvalde school district campuses, though Robb Elementary itself will not ever reopen.
+Many will return to Uvalde school district campuses, though Robb Elementary itself will never reopen.

 “I’m trying to make sense of everything,” Avila said in an August interview, “but it is never going to make sense.”